 Students have registered automatically for instruction/supervision and assessment in the course in accordance with the study progress requirements set out in the individual education plan.

-Performance reviews are held between the student and the programme leader/teachers’ team in which, among other things, the student’s goals and progress in the course are followed up.
+Performance reviews are held between the student and the programme coordinator/teachers’ team in which, among other things, the student’s goals and progress in the course are followed up.
 For more information, please see the section under Organisation in the general part of the programme description.

 For an overview of the expected study progression, please see Organisation under the description of the individual study programme